 Internal condoms (also called "female" condoms) are easy to use with a little practice.
 Here are the basics on how to insert, use, and remove a internal condom.

 How do I use internal condoms?

 The internal condom is bigger than a regular condom, but don’t worry: it’s not uncomfortable when you insert it correctly.
-If you can use a tampon, you can probably use a internal condom.

 How to put in an internal condom:

 Check the expiration date on the package, and then open it carefully.

 2. The internal condom comes already lubricated, but you can add more lube if you want.